ry4ngch/React-Boilerplates/README.md

 > The below components are still under development:
 > - Navbar
 > - Timeline
-> The other components have been tested to work with multiple instance.
+> <br> The other components have been tested to work with multiple instance.

 ## Using Salient Navbar